 June 10-15, 2018 - Philadelphia, PATutorial talk at IMS 2018June 14, 2018 - New York, NYInvited talk at IEEE EDS SSCS chapterJune 19-21, 2018 - Arlington, VAInvited talks at DARPA SPAR workshopJuly 8-14, 2018 - Boston, MAInvited talk at IEEE AP-S symposium

 Metasurfaces and MetamaterialsWe have introduced the concept of nonperiodic metamaterials and metasurfaces with controlled variations along an axis of choice, providing new degrees of freedom for light manipulation at the nanoscale.

-Welcome to Andrea Alù’s research group webpageAndrea Alù is an Associate Professor, and the David & Doris Lybarger Endowed Faculty Fellow in Engineering,in the Department of Electrical and Computer Engineeringat The University of Texas at Austin in Austin, TX, USA.
-He is currently affiliated with the Wireless Networking and Communications Group,an interdisciplinary center for research and education based in UT Austin with an emphasis on industrial relevance,and with the Applied Research Laboratories at UT Austin.
+Welcome to Andrea Alù’s research group webpageAndrea Alù is a Senior Research Scientist and Adjunct Professor at the Department of Electrical and Computer Engineeringat The University of Texas at Austin in Austin, TX, USA.
+He is affiliated with the Wireless Networking and Communications Group,an interdisciplinary center for research and education based in UT Austin with an emphasis on industrial relevance,and with the Applied Research Laboratories at UT Austin.
 His research interests span over a broad range of technical areas, including applied electromagnetics, nano-optics and nanophotonics, microwave, THz, infrared, optical and acoustic metamaterials and metasurfaces, plasmonics, nonlinearities and nonreciprocity, cloaking and scattering, acoustics, optical nanocircuits and nanoantennas.